fiver01/OHLC-Data-Manager/README.md

 ## Features

-- **DataFrame Management:** OHLCManager allows you to easily handle OCHL data stored in a Pandas DataFrame.
+- **DataFrame Management:** OHLCManager allows you to easily handle OHLC data stored in a Pandas DataFrame.
 - **Data Validation:** The class validates the DataFrame structure, ensuring that it contains the necessary columns: "date", "open", "close", "high", and "low".
-- **Concatenation:** If multiple input DataFrames are provided, OCHLManager can concatenate the OCHL tables, removing duplicates.
+- **Concatenation:** If multiple input DataFrames are provided, OHLCManager can concatenate the OHLC tables, removing duplicates.
-- **Visualization:** OHLCManager offering convenient plotting and visualization functions for the OCHL data.
+- **Visualization:** OHLCManager offering convenient plotting and visualization functions for the OHLC data.
 - **Indicators:** The class also inherits from the Indicators class, providing access to various technical indicators for further analysis.
 - **Missing Data Detection:** OHLCManager includes functionality to identify missing points in the data, allowing you to easily find gaps or missing entries in the OHLC series.
-- **Wrong Data Detection:** The class provides the ability to detect wrong data, such as inconsistent OCHL prices, helping with the cleaning process.
+- **Wrong Data Detection:** The class provides the ability to detect wrong data, such as inconsistent OHLC prices, helping with the cleaning process.

 ## Usage